Mansoor-Repo/git-learning/README.md

 ## subheader
 watch tutorial on youtube

-## Local Developement
+## Local Development
- 1.Open index.html in browser
+1.open index.html in your laptop/desktop browser